Burberry Group plc – Annual report – 2 April 2022

 Scenario analysis results

-The table on page 136 shows the results from our scenario analysis, and our strategic response.
-The financial impact represents the estimated loss of value to the Group’s discounted cash flows over the next five years assuming no mitigating actions are taken.
-This impact has been rated as “High”, “Medium” or “Low”, reflecting materiality to the Group’s financial statements.
-At Burberry, we believe our long-term success depends on actively addressing the potential impact of climate-related risks and adapting to the potential opportunities.
-As such, we have adopted strategies and actions to mitigate against these risks and ensure our strategy adapts to the potential opportunities.
-The financial investments associated with these actions are embedded within our financial plans, and we have considered the impact of climate change in the preparation of our Financial Statements which can be seen on page 222.
+At Burberry, we believe our long-term success depends on actively addressing the potential impact of climate-related risks and adapting to potential opportunities.
+As such, we have adopted strategies and actions to mitigate these risks and ensure our strategy adapts to the potential opportunities.
+Where such actions have quantifiable investments associated with them, these are embedded within our Board-approved financial plans, which are translated in to annual budgets, and detailed in Our Strategic Response on pages 100 to 104.
+We have also considered the impact of climate change in the preparation of our Financial Statements, which can be found on page 270.

 Overall, the results of our scenario analysis indicate that the physical and transition risks associated with climate change could impact the Group in the short, medium and long term.
-The size of the impact will depend on the nature and speed of the global transition towards a lower carbon economy.
-The 1.5 degrees scenario would have most impact on Burberry in the short to medium term before considering any mitigating actions.
+The size of the impact will depend on the nature and speed of the global transition towards a lower-carbon economy.
+The 1.5°C scenario would have most impact on Burberry in the short to medium term before considering any mitigating actions.
+We will continue to consider and identify how the results of our scenario analysis may be utilised to inform future strategic planning where appropriate.

-Risk management
+Risk Management

-When sustainability and climate-related risks are assessed, existing mitigating activities and controls are highlighted, and, where relevant and appropriate, additional activities and controls are implemented, if risks fall outside of appetite.
+When sustainability and climate-related risks are assessed, existing mitigating activities and controls are highlighted and, where relevant and appropriate, additional activities and controls are implemented if risks fall outside of appetite.
 Progress against these mitigating activities is assessed by the Risk Committee and is subject to independent review by Group Internal Audit as part of the annual audit plan.
 During the year, the Audit Committee reviewed the work performed by the TCFD working group, including progress against the four TCFD pillars and proposed disclosure.

-Climate-related risks and opportunities are continually monitored as part of our Enterprise Risk Management framework.
-This allows us to evaluate the relative significance of our risks based on their likelihood and impact and to prioritise accordingly.
-A ‘Value Creation Framework’ is being developed, linking risks and controls to ESG targets.
 We also monitor the environment for new and emerging risks, and to keep abreast of evolving regulatory requirements.
 We will continue to develop our scenario analysis to improve our understanding of these risks and opportunities and align our strategy and actions accordingly.

 Metrics and targets

-- To reduce absolute scope 1 and 2 GHG emissions by 95% by end of calendar year 2022 from a FY 2016/17 base year and maintain 95% emissions reduction
+• To reduce absolute scope 1 and 2 GHG emissions by 95% by FY 2022/23 from a FY 2016/17 base year and maintain 95% emissions reduction

-- To reduce absolute scope 3 GHG emissions by 46% by 2030 from a FY2018/19 base year
+• To reduce absolute scope 3 GHG emissions by 46% by FY 2029/30 and by 90% by FY 2039/40 from a FY 2018/19 base year

 Reporting